-Most of these methods are implemented on top of the PowerConstructor 2.0 program (Cheng 1998), which implements two BN-learning algorithms: one for the case when node ordering is given (the CBL1 algorithm - Cheng et al. 1997a); the other for the case when node ordering is not given (the CBL2 algorithm - Cheng et al. 1997b).
+Learning Bayesian network classifiers involves two steps: structure learning and parameter (conditional probability tables) learning.
+We will focus on structure learning methods for different Bayesian network classifiers in the subsections below.
+These methods are all implemented on top of the PowerConstructor 2.0 program (Cheng 1998), which implements two BNlearning algorithms, one for the case when node ordering is given (the CBL1 algorithm - Cheng et al. 1997a); the other for the case when node ordering is not given (the CBL2 algorithm - Cheng et al. 1997b).
 (A node ordering specifies a total order of the nodes; we insist that no node can be an ancestor of a node that appears earlier in the order.)

-In this paper, we treat the classification node as the first node in the ordering, and view the order of other nodes as arbitrary - we simply use the order they appear in the dataset.
-Therefore, we only need to use the CBL1 algorithm, which uses $O(N^2)$ mutual information tests (N is the number of attributes in the dataset) and is linear in the number of cases.
+In this paper, we treat the classification node as the first node in the ordering.
+The order of other nodes is arbitrary; we simply use the order they appear in the dataset.
+Therefore, we only need to use the CBL1 algorithm, which has the time complexity of $O(N^2)$ on the mutual information tests (N is the number of attributes in the dataset) and linear on the number of cases.
 The efficiency is achieved by directly extending the Chow-Liu tree construction algorithm (Chow and Liu 1968) to a three-phase BN learning algorithm: drafting, which is essentially the Chow-Liu algorithm, thickening, which adds edges to the draft, and thinning, which verifies the necessity of each edge.
-Given a sufficient number of samples, this algorithm is guaranteed to learn the optimal structure, when the underlying model of the data is DAG-Faithful (Spirtes and Glymour 1996).
 For the correctness proof, complexity analysis and other detailed information, please refer to (Cheng, 1997a).